jgardona/roll/README.md

-# Toss
+# Roll
-Toss is a cli to help people who plays Dangeons and Dragons.
+Roll is a cli to help people who plays Dangeons and Dragons.
 It implements many dice types: d4, d6, d8, d10, d20.

 ### Install